 The story is about how family members work through grief, and a little about cosmic justice.
 If the reader recently lost a loved one, reading the novel may be heartrending.

 Sebold managed multiple perspectives in each scene since the narrator spies from heaven and tells the story through the eyes of a suburban schoolgirl.
 The creative use of verb tense and simple sentence structure reinforces the deep but flat POV.
 Aspiring writers can take a lesson here about how to integrate “double voiced” sentences (see: Mikhail Bakhtin).

 After she is murdered, Susie exists in “my own heaven” and frequently views family members, school chums, and the man who murdered her.
 For the first hundred pages, Sebold restricts the narration to the perspective of a 14-year-old girl who discovers secrets her parents hold dear and also how the world works.
-For example, she follows the rabbit that carries poison in the garden back to the burrow where the whole family dies.
+For example, she follows the rabbit that carries poison in the garden back to the burrow where the whole rabbit family dies.

-Susie can spy on individual members of the family and school friends.
+From her heaven, Susie can spy on individual members of the family and school friends.
 Later she seems to view the whole town during a specific event (the escape of her murderer) for what each person is doing at that moment.

 There are several stories (made into movies) about a return from heaven. http://www.moviecus.com/movie_search/heaven/relevance/1

 Who can forget Warren Beatty in Heaven Can Wait or A Pure Formality with Gérard Depardieu and Roman Polanski?

 The Lovely Bones has a strong presence in this sub-genre, even though the Peter Jackson movie with Mark Wahlberg, Susan Sarandon, and Stanley Tucci did the novel no favors.